MASA Legislative Priorities and Platform

 MASA Legislative Priorities

-The Missouri Association of School Administrators (MASA) represents a vast majority of school superintendents and central office administrators serving public school districts in Missouri.
+The Missouri Association of School Administrators (MASA) represents the vast majority of school superintendents and central office administrators serving public school districts in Missouri.
 The MASA Legislative Platform covers a multitude of issues that our members support or oppose.
-While the subsequent pages detail these positions, the following three provisions represent MASA’s essential priorities for the 2022 Legislative Session.
+While the subsequent pages detail these positions, the following three provisions represent MASA’s essential priorities for the 2023 Legislative Session.

 Refocusing Priorities on Quality of Public Education: Continued access to a quality public education for all of Missouri’s children is critical to the future of our state.
 Over the past decade, efforts have increased to privatize public education via vouchers, voucher tax credits, virtual privatization and privately run charter schools.
 Open enrollment and other choice measures have also been advanced.
 These initiatives erode the foundation of a quality public education by diverting funding from local public schools.
 We believe the Legislature should prioritize the quality of public education and work with public school leaders to meet this challenge as opposed to the aforementioned harmful interferences which have proven to be ineffective, inefficient and unsustainable.